briggsb9/speech-to-text-python-webapp/README.md

 ### 4. Configure App Service

+1. In the Azure Portal, navigate to your App Service.
+2. Under "Settings", select "Configuration" and then "General settings".
-1. Set the startup command to:
+4. Set the startup command in the app service general settings to:
    ```
    gunicorn --bind=0.0.0.0:8000 --worker-class=geventwebsocket.gunicorn.workers.GeventWebSocketWorker --timeout=600 app:app
    ```